realstraw/realstraw.github.io/_posts/2018-02-11-just-ship-it.markdown

 I heard this quote from Seth Godin's _Leap First: Creating Work That Matters_, and I cannot agree more.
 It is especially true in software engineering.

-I still vividly remembers the following figure that I first saw during my college days, in one of the engineering courses.
-It shows one of the pitfalls that even the most careful plans does not produce perfect solutions.
+I still vividly remember the following figure that I first saw during my college days, in one of the engineering courses.
+It shows one of the pitfalls that even the most careful plans do not produce perfect solutions.

 ![Engineering Projects]({{"/assets/attachments/tree-swing-project-management-large.png"}}){:width="600px" .center-image}

 The industry now has moved on from traditional waterfall software development life cycle into the more agile approach.
-However, over planing and over engineering is still common practice, and resulting opportunity lost, legacy software, and outdated infrastructure, hard to maintain codebase etc.
+However, over planning and over engineering is still common practice, and resulting opportunity lost, legacy software, and outdated infrastructure, hard to maintain codebase, etc.

 Frequent shipping new code always beats careful planning.
-This of course means frequent failure, and brings additional challenge to ensure feature and platform robustness.
+It, of course, means frequent failures need to be easily mitigated.
+It also brings additional challenges to ensure feature and platform robustness.

 Engineering practices and infrastructures that geared towards fast and frequent deployment always win.
-Over planning will almost always leads to loss of opportunities, maintenance nightmare, and greater risks when improvement is inevitable.
+Only by constantly improving the work, release, and test, can achieve excellence.
+Overplanning will almost always lead to loss of opportunities, maintenance nightmare, and greater risks when improvement is inevitable.